How Much Does an Asbestos Survey Cost? UK Prices 2026

 Frequently asked questions

-How much does a management asbestos survey cost?
+How much does an asbestos management survey cost in 2026?

 How much does a refurbishment and demolition asbestos survey cost?

-A refurbishment and demolition survey typically costs between £300 and £600 for a standard residential property.
+A refurbishment and demolition (R&D) survey typically costs between £250 and £600 for a standard residential property in 2026.
 It is more expensive than a management survey because it is more intrusive — the surveyor must access concealed areas behind walls, above ceilings, and beneath floors, sometimes requiring partial dismantling of structures.
 The exact cost depends on the size and complexity of the property, the extent of the proposed works, and how many samples need laboratory analysis.
-This type of survey is legally required before any building work that will disturb the fabric of the property.

 Do I legally need an asbestos survey to sell my house?